 To complement the exhibition "Genome: Unlocking Life's Code," the National Human Genome Research Institute, the National Museum of Natural History, and The Smithsonian Associates have partnered to develop a series of educational programs, including lectures, symposia, discussion panels and informal gatherings.

-The programs are designed to spark lively conversations among the public and genomics leaders, scientists, scholars, and the arts community about relevant and timely subjects in the genomics field.
+The programs were designed to spark lively conversations among the public and genomics leaders, scientists, scholars, and the arts community about relevant and timely subjects in the genomics field.

 Programming was made possible thanks to generous grants and gifts made through the Foundation for the National Institutes of Health.